International Women’s Day around the world

-International Women’s Day, celebrated every year on March 8, is always an opportunity to question the status of women around the world.
-Rather than deploring poor student countries, we have decided to focus on the good practices of certain countries which are paving the way towards greater equality between men and women.
+International Women’s Day, celebrated every year on March 8, is always an occasion to reflect on the status of women around the world.
+Rather than bemoaning the poor performers, we’ve decided to take a look at the good practices of some countries that are leading the way towards greater equality between men and women.

 Iceland, master of gender equality

-Although Denmark is not top of the rankings, it defends itself very well on gender equality.
-The issue is a real government priority and efforts are regularly made.
-The country is particularly known for having a very good and flexible maternity leave policy.
-Finally, and not to be underestimated, Denmark returns each year to the top of the world ranking of the best places to live and where people are the happiest, according to the World Happiness Report.
+Denmark may not be at the top of the league table, but it’s doing very well when it comes to gender equality.
+The issue is a genuine government priority, and efforts are being made on a regular basis.
+In particular, the country is known for its very good and flexible maternity leave policy.
+Not to be underestimated, Denmark returns every year as one of the world’s happiest and most livable countries, according to the World Happiness Report.

 Norway, politically yours

-Norway, like its Eastern European counterparts, has the top ranking of the most egalitarian countries between the sexes.
-But where Norway dethrones all records is in terms of politics.
-Parity is almost perfect, and the trend is often reversed compared to the rest of the European countries.
-There have been many times more women than men in the Norwegian government.
-Equal family tasks are also one of Norway’s great strengths.
-At the time of the child’s birth, men are also required to take 1 month of paternity leave or their wife is herself removed from maternity leave.
-This is enough to involve fathers in the education of their children at an early age.
+Norway, like its counterparts in Eastern Europe, tops the list of the most gender-equal countries.
+But where Norway breaks all records is in politics.
+Parity is almost perfect, and the trend is often the opposite of that in the rest of Europe.
+Indeed, there have very often been more women than men in the Norwegian government.
+Equality of family duties is also one of Norway’s great strengths.
+When a child is born, men are also obliged to take 1 month’s paternity leave, failing which their wives’ maternity leave will be withdrawn.
+Fathers are involved in their children’s education from an early age.

 Italy, the mimosa in the spotlight

-In Italy, International Women’s Day, or Festa della Donna, is celebrated with the giving of mimosa flowers.
-The UDI (Unione Donne in Italia), the Italian women’s union, was founded in Rome in September 1944.
-It was this association that chose the mimosa as its symbol for Women’s Day, because it was the one of the cheapest flowers.
-Also considered a symbol of feminine strength, bouquets of mimosa are frequently offered between women as a sign of feminine solidarity.
+In Italy, International Women’s Day, or Festa della Donna, is celebrated with the gift of mimosa flowers.
+UDI (Unione Donne in Italia), the Italian women’s union, was founded in Rome in September 1944.
+It was this association that chose the mimosa as the symbol of Women’s Day, as it was one of the cheapest flowers available.
+Also considered a symbol of feminine strength, bouquets of mimosa are often offered between women as a sign of female solidarity.

 How is Women’s Day celebrated in the rest of the world?